 Example: Using a basic example let’s explain how to calculate the necessary voltage to glow a lamp in a circuit.

-Question: Calculate necessary voltage to glow 5 W, 2 Ω lamp in the circuit.
+Question: Calculate the necessary voltage to glow 5 W, 2 Ω lamp in the circuit.

 Given Data: Resistance (R) = 2 ohm = 2A, Power (P) = 5 W